 Bank Robber Sentenced To 18 Years In Prison

-The sentence was announced by United States Attorney for the District of Maryland Rod J. Rosenstein; Special Agent in Charge Stephen E. Vogt of the Federal Bureau of Investigation; Chief James W. Johnson of the Baltimore County Police Department; and Chief Jeffrey Spaulding of the Westminster Police Department.
+The sentence was announced by United States Attorney for the District of Maryland Rod J. Rosenstein; Special Agent in Charge Stephen E. Vogt of the Federal Bureau of Investigation; and Chief Mark A. Magaw of the Prince George’s County Police Department.

-United States Attorney Rod J. Rosenstein praised the FBI, Baltimore County Police Department and the Westminster Police Department for their work in the investigation.
-Mr. Rosenstein thanked Assistant U.S. Attorney Rachel M. Yasser, who prosecuted the case.
+United States Attorney Rod J. Rosenstein praised the FBI and Prince George’s County Police Department for their work in the investigation.
+Mr. Rosenstein thanked Assistant U.S. Attorney Adam K. Ake, who prosecuted the case.